JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 "Sounds awful!
 I didn't think you were allowed to give up on Anomalies?"

-Lawrence looked around to see if anyone was listening to them.
+Batman looked around to see if anyone was listening to them.
 "This one leads to the Securitat," he said.
 "In a sense, you could say that I've solved it.
 I think the guy I'm looking for ended up with his sister."